PostHog/posthog.com/contents/application-received.md

 ---
-title: Application received
+title: Request received
 sidebar: null
 showTitle: true
 ---

-Thank you for submitting your application.
+Thank you for submitting your request.

 We're really excited to work with start ups around the world.